waheedi/nodejs-api-lambda-dynamodb/README.md

 # nodejs-api-lambda-dynamodb
-Asynchronous server-less REST API using vanilla nodejs, dynamodb for storage and aws lambda.
+A server-less REST API using vanilla nodejs, dynamodb for storage and aws lambda.

 #### Flow Diagram
 ![alt text](payments-rest-api.png)